 When it comes to the characteristics of the Shepherd Terrier mix, it’s more or less like playing a game of dice.
 You never really know what you get!
 You can have pups in the same litter with physical characteristics that differ.
 Some will often take on the appearance of the German Shepherd, and others the appearance of the Terrier.

-There are several Terrier dog types ranging from Jack Russell to Boston Terrier, to Cairn Terrier to Pit Bull, amongst several others.
+Several Terrier dog types range from Jack Russell to Boston Terrier, to Cairn Terrier to Pit Bull, amongst several others.
 These different Terrier dogs have varying characteristics; thus, the traits of your mixed breed would depend on which Terrier was used.

 While there are no definite traits, there are some characteristics that both the German Shepherd and Terriers have, such as long, pointy muzzles with pointy ears and a long tail.
 So you can expect your mixed breed to have the same head shape and type of tail.

 The German Shepherd is unlikely to breed a small dog based on its body build, so you should expect your hybrid to be medium to large-sized.
-German Shepherds are large dogs, so the variation in height is dependent on the Terrier type.
+German Shepherds are large dogs, so the height variation depends on the Terrier type.
 For instance, if the cross was done with a Jack Russell, you should expect a medium-sized dog.
 Larger Terrier dog types would likewise reproduce larger mixes.

 Coat & Colour German Shepherd Terrier Mix